AbubakarSambo/archimydes/README.md

 I opted not to use Redux, and instead chose React Context, which is in my opinion less bulky and more in line with Where the Community is headed

+Running `yarn test` will run the available tests

 ## Available Scripts

 In the project directory, you can run: